mattcintron/LCMS-3D-Viewer-Demo/README.txt

 This project was designed to showcase the power of Mayavi and its 3D visualization tools as well as provide our LCMS data scientists over at the Lab a quick in house tool for reading in and viewing their data.
-The data is project in full 3D and after render there is usually zero delay on intractability.
+The data is shown in full 3D and after render there is usually zero delay on intractability.

 Current charting dose use a down-sampling algorithm to make data load quicker but data is almost entirely persevered as with Mayavi a down-sampling of only 1.2 is usually needed on most data sets.
 For example on a run of 90MB with 2500000 points we will render a chart that has 2million plus points after the data is modified.